TrackerHackers/application/README.md

 ### Lisa Cheng

-Lisa worked to update the landing page of the application.
+Lisa worked to update the application landing page.
 She also worked to complete the Static Analysis in this phase, which may be viewed in the Application Document link below.

-In the next phase, Lisa will continue to make UI improvements and monitor the weekly Snyk reports & make any security improvements as needed.
+In the next phase, Lisa will continue to make UI improvements, monitor the weekly Snyk reports, and make any necessary security improvements.

 ### Lizyl Failano